exoego/aws-sdk-scalajs-facade-generator/README.md

 # aws-sdk-scalajs-facade-generator

-This is a fork of awesome https://github.com/balshor/aws-sdk-apis-parser
+This is a fork of awesome [balshor/aws-sdk-apis-parser](https://github.com/balshor/aws-sdk-apis-parser).

-Intention of fork is to change ScalaJS facade generator drastically.
+Intention of fork is to change facade generator logic drastically.

+A generated type facade can be found https://github.com/exoego/aws-sdk-scalajs-facade-generator

 ## Notes